 (Step 3).
 Using an 18 gauge brad nailer, attach the moldings to the doors.

 (Step 4).
 Repeat steps for each door panel.
 Tip: For a finished look, you will want to caulk around the molding where needed.
-While you can also cover the nail heads, I simply painted over them and the holes were camouflaged just fine.
+While you can also cover the nail heads with wood filler, I simply painted over them and the holes were camouflaged just fine.

 (Step 5).
 After you have caulked and painted the doors (use a paint specifically designed for door- I like Sherwin Williams’s Emerald line), you can then install the hardware.
 (Click here for the hardware I used)